Dolly Parton: 1967–1975: Country music success

-1976–1986: Pop transition
+1976–1986: A broader audience

-Between 1974 and 1980 Parton had a series of country hits, with eight singles reaching number one.
-Her influence on pop culture is reflected by the many performers covering her songs, including mainstream and crossover artists such as Olivia Newton-John, Emmylou Harris, and Linda Ronstadt.
+Between 1974 and 1980, Parton had a series of country hits, with eight singles reaching number one.
+Her influence on pop culture is reflected by the many performers covering her songs, including mainstream and crossover artists such as Olivia Newton-John, Emmylou Harris and Linda Ronstadt.

 Parton began to embark on a high-profile crossover campaign, attempting to aim her music in a more mainstream direction and increase her visibility outside of the confines of country music.
 In 1976, she began working closely with Sandy Gallin, who served as her personal manager for the next 25 years.
-With her 1976 album All I Can Do, which she co-produced with Porter Wagoner, Parton began taking more of an active role in production, and began specifically aiming her music in a more mainstream, pop direction.
-Her first entirely self-produced effort, New Harvest...First Gathering (1977), highlighted her pop sensibilities, both in terms of choice of songs – the album contained covers of the pop and R&B classics "My Girl" and "Higher and Higher" – and production.
+With her 1976 album All I Can Do, which she co-produced with Porter Wagoner, Parton began taking more of an active role in production and began specifically aiming her music in a more mainstream, pop direction.
+Her first entirely self-produced effort, New Harvest...First Gathering (1977), highlighted her pop sensibilities, both in terms of choice of songs and production: the album contained covers of the pop and R&B classics "My Girl" and "Higher and Higher".
 Though the album was well received and topped the U.S. country albums chart, neither it nor its single "Light of a Clear Blue Morning" made much of an impression on the pop charts.

 After New Harvest's disappointing crossover performance, Parton turned to high-profile pop producer Gary Klein for her next album.
 The result, 1977's Here You Come Again, became her first million-seller, topping the country album chart and reaching number 20 on the pop chart.
-The Barry Mann-Cynthia Weil-penned title track topped the country singles chart, and became Parton's first Top 10 single on the pop chart (no. 3).
+The Barry Mann-Cynthia Weil-penned title track topped the country singles chart and became Parton's first Top 10 single on the pop chart (no. 3).
 A second single, the double A-sided "Two Doors Down"/"It's All Wrong, But It's All Right" topped the country chart and crossed over to the pop Top 20.
 For the remainder of the 1970s and into the early 1980s, many of her subsequent singles moved up on both charts simultaneously.
 Her albums during this period were developed specifically for pop-crossover success.